-Observations of marine birds, mammals, and turtles were collected in large-scale surveys across a 13,245 km study area using super high-definition video on an aerial platform (Figure 3-1).
-Fourteen offshore surveys were flown by HiDef across the mid-Atlantic study area from March 2012 to May 2014.
-Aerial transects were flown at high densities (1 km spacing, or 20% ground coverage) within the Maryland,

-Delaware, and Virginia WEAs.
-Beginning in Year 2 of the study (March 2013), the footprint of high density surveys was extended west of the Maryland WEA to the shoreline, and 10 km south of the Maryland WEA, with funding from the state of Maryland (Figure 3-1).
-These Maryland extension transects were the only video aerial transects that extended into state waters (e.g., within 3 miles of shore).
-The remainder of the study area was surveyed using an efficient 'sawtooth' transect path to provide broad-scale context for the intensive WEA surveys (at about 2.1% ground coverage, beginning in September 2012; Figure 3-1).
-Early surveys included video footage at 2 cm GSR for the transects within the WEAs, and 3 cm GSR for the broader sawtooth survey; however, species identifications were problematic for 3 cm footage in early surveys, due to poor image clarity and color rendition, and this issue was addressed by project collaborators by discontinuing all use of 3 cm GSF for surveys beginning in September 2012 (Williams et al., 2013).
-The Maryland extensions added about 21% of additional transect length to the existing study design, with total combined transect length for each survey at approximately 2,866 km in Year 1, and 3,613 km in Year 2.
-An eighth annual survey was also added in Year 2 of the study, with funding from the state of Maryland.
-This survey included only the Maryland WEA and Maryland extension transects, totaling approximately 1,088 km in length, and was flown in August 2013.
+As part of the Mid-Atlantic Baseline Studies Project (MABS), observations of marine birds, mammals, and turtles were collected in large-scale surveys across a 13,245 km2 study area using super high-definition video on an aerial platform (Figure 3-1).
+Fourteen offshore surveys were flown by HiDef across the broader MABS study area from March 2012 to May 2014.
+Aerial transects were flown at high densities (1 km spacing, or 20% ground coverage) within the Maryland, Delaware, and Virginia WEAs.
+Beginning in Year 2 of the study (March 2013), the footprint of high density surveys was extended west of the Maryland WEA to the shoreline, and 10 km south of the Maryland WEA, with funding from the state of Maryland (Figure 3-1, Figure 3-2).
+These Maryland Project transects were the only video aerial transects that extended into state waters (e.g., within 3 miles of shore).
+The remainder of the MABS study area was surveyed using an efficient 'sawtooth' transect path to provide broad-scale context for the intensive WEA surveys (at about 2.1% ground coverage, beginning in September 2012; Figure 3-1).
+Early surveys included video footage at 2 cm GSR for the transects within the WEAs, and 3 cm GSR for the broader sawtooth survey; however, species identifications were problematic for 3 cm footage in early surveys, due to poor image clarity and color rendition, and this issue was addressed by project collaborators by discontinuing all use of 3 cm GSR for surveys beginning in September 2012 (Duron et al., 2015).
+The Maryland extension of the survey transects added about 21% of additional transect length to the existing study design, with total combined transect length for each survey at approximately 2,866 km in Year 1, and 3,613 km in Year 2.
+An eighth annual survey was also added in Year 2 of the study, with funding from the state of Maryland; this survey included only the Maryland WEA and Maryland extension transects, totaling approximately 1,088 km in length, and was flown in August 2013.
+The "Maryland study area," as referenced throughout this report (and indicated in Figure 3-1 and Figure 3-2), includes survey transects in the Maryland WEA and Maryland extension transects, as well as all MABS sawtooth transects offshore of the state of Maryland.

 In addition to the fifteen surveys described above, HiDef also flew a survey specifically designed to allow for a comparison of aerial and boat-based data collection.
 The flight occurred during one of the regularly scheduled boat surveys (March 2013), and followed the paths of several of the boat transects, rather than the aerial transects used in other surveys.
-Details regarding this comparison study can be found in Chapter 13.
+Details regarding this comparison study can be found in Williams et al. (2015).

-HiDef worked with their video aerial survey vendor to outfit the survey aircraft and organize and schedule flights in the mid-Atlantic study area (Figure 3-1).
-Each survey was completed using two small commercial aircraft, allowing complete coverage of the study area in two to three days (weather permitting).
+HiDef worked with their video aerial survey vendor to outfit the survey aircraft and organize and schedule flights in the MABS and Maryland study areas (Figure 3-1, Figure 3-2).
+Each survey was completed using two small commercial aircraft, allowing complete coverage of the study areas in two to three days (weather permitting).
 The aircraft were twin-engined Cessnas, with long range fuel tanks to enhance safety when operating at sea, and had specially designed frames attached to the lower fuselage for survey cameras.
 Due to the height at which surveys were flown, no permits were required from the National Marine Fisheries Service (NMFS), but flights complied with all Federal Aviation Administration (FAA) regulations.